 Thank you for reading this!
-You can find many of the items linked above in our amazon store.
 Feel free to contact us via the Contact link at the top with any questions!
 We wish you the best of luck!

 Getting your FAA certificate to fly drones commercially requires a series of steps and study.
 If you study hard for a few weeks you can pass this test without paying for expensive training.
 Below you will find processes, resources and notes I used during my study.
 This guide is intended to be ancillary to your main studies.